weblicht/curb/src/components/GenericDisplay/README.md

 `Button`: display a button

+`Card`: wrap some content in a Bootstrap card div and add a title

 `Checkbox`: display a checkbox and corresponding label

 `DataList`: given an array of data objects and a component to render